Ravinderram/ASDA_2025_Group_2_Portfolio/reports/ASDA - Report Template.md

 **Handling missing values?
 How?**
 The dataset has missing values only in the total_bedrooms column (about 1%).
 Since this is a small portion of the data, we can handle it in several ways:
-Replace missing values with the median of the column Replace with the mean
+Replace missing values with the median of the column;
+Replace with the mean;
-Remove the rows with missing values
+Remove the rows with missing values.

 - Removing duplicates?
 - Cleaning the columns?
 Which?